Serkhani/ses/README.md

 The back-end of the system will be responsible for handling log-in, user registration, and data storage.
 It will provide APIs that the mobile app communicates with to perform these tasks.
 - **API Microservice:** The Spring Boot API microservice is hosted on [Render](https://render.com/), where it handles data exchange between the front-end and the PostgreSQL database.
 - **PostgreSQL Database:** The app's PostgreSQL database is hosted on [Neon](https://neon.tech), ensuring high availability and data security.
+- **Google Drive:** Some files including images are saved on google drive in a folder that can be viewed by anyone.

 <!-- The back-end architecture includes the following components: